 From the mountains to the sea, human beings have done remarkable things to work with and harness the power of nature.
 Having said that, nature deserves respect — it’s almost always bigger and badder than it looks.

 Walking down the hill to our surf beach, I remember thinking, “Those waves don’t look very big.”
 Others echoed the sentiment.
 Once we got into the water, those waves, while not monster tubes, were plenty big and certainly more powerful than we’d all imagined.

 Nature has a way of tricking us with distance.
 The further away from something we are, the smaller it looks.
 It’s only when we get up close and personal do we understand the reality.

 And so it is often with life.
 What might seem simple and quick from a distance is often more complex and time-consuming when we’re in it.

 Try as hard as I might, I couldn’t really squeeze out ten lessons from surfing, so nine will just have to do.
 It’s a pity, particularly since I really wanted to hang ten.

 So what of all this?
 Why life lessons from surfing?
 As I rode my last wave in standing up (it was a remarkable fluke), I remember thinking “That was amazing.”
 It wasn’t just that it wasn’t as frightening as I first thought, it was better than I could ever have imagined.

 It’s taken me 41 years to find the way to get up on a surfboard.
 I don’t expect it will take another 41 for me to get back up on one again.

-Disclosure: Our New Zealand Encompassed Tour is provided by G Adventures in cooperation with its Wanderers in Residence program.
+Disclosure: Our New Zealand Encompassed Tour was provided by G Adventures in connection with its Wanderers in Residence program.
 Our flights were kindly sponsored by Air New Zealand.
 As always, the opinions expressed here are entirely our own.